tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-06-25-RPCs-Life-And-All.md

 > I don’t like RPC, especially not stateful RPC that supports access of remote objects by reference

-I hope we already agreed that a general-purpose RPC is equivalent (if not better than) to any "normal" network protocol, so it's really not RPCs that Gavrie hates but stateful/object-proxying sessions.
+I hope we already agreed that a general-purpose RPC is equivalent (if not better than) to any "normal" network protocol, so it's really not RPCs that Gavrie hates but stateful / object-proxying sessions.
 This invites another, rather philosophic, question: what is *state*?
 What does it mean that a protocol is *stateless*?
 I'd guess philosophies like [REST](http://en.wikipedia.org/wiki/REST) come to mind, but that's just a buzzword.
 From the broadest Turing-machine perspective, if REST